-2. Demographic Profile
+2.2 Demographic Profile

-The Municipal covers an area of approximately 5719 km2 and is mostly rural in nature, comprising 107 villages and two (02) formal townships of Mogwase and Madikwe with estimated population of 242 553 in the 2011 Census report's estimate that there are 75 193 households.
+The Municipal covers an area of approximately 5719 km2 and is mostly rural in nature, comprising 107 villages and two (o2) formal townships of Mogwase and Madikwe with estimated population of 242 553 in the 2011 Census report's estimate that there are 75 193 households.
 The Municipality has predominantly African population, with fewer Indian, Coloured and White groups mostly residing in Sun City.
+(See demographics on the the approved 5 year IDP) (Census 2011)

 The Municipality currently comprised of 34 Wards and is led by Council, the Speaker, Mayor and the Executive Committee.
-The Mayor is the Head of Executive Committee (EXCO) which comprises of 6 Councillors who are head of various departments and serve in portfolios.
+The Mayor is the Head of Executive Committee (EXCO) which comprises of 7 Councillors who are head of various departments and serve in portfolios.
 Total number of Proportional Representatives and Ward Councillors amount to 68.